 Stroll alongside the Port Sultan Qaboos (Port Muttrah), one of the main commercial ports of Oman.
 Barter for silks, precious metals, antiques, spices, incense or jewelry in the souk, stop for an Arabic coffee or a fresh fruit juice, explore the local fish market and be transported to both the past and present of the country’s culture.

 Muttrah district is located in the center of Muscat.
-It is recommended that the Souk Muttrah is visited earlier in the day, as it can become quite crowded closer to evening.
+Visit the Muttrah Souk earlier in the day, as it can become quite crowded closer to evening.